Alvarez dominates Ryder in Mexico homecoming

 Ryder's task got all the more harder after Alvarez busted the challenger's nose two rounds later, leaving him with a bloodied face which would hinder him for the remainder of the contest.

-Ryder is a bullish boxer who vowed to take the fight to Alvarez, but he was forced on the back foot with Alvarez dictating the pace and stalking Ryder around the ring early on.
+He is a bullish boxer who vowed to take the fight to Alvarez, but he was forced on the back foot with Alvarez dictating the pace and stalking Ryder around the ring early on.

 The crowd erupted in round five as Alvarez floored Ryder with a sensational left-right combination.
 Ryder staggered backwards before falling to the canvas.
 He got up at the count of eight but, with his legs still wobbled, did well to survive the round.